jup-ag/space-station/guides/6-ape/1-overview.md

   </video>

 :::info Ape Fees
-Ape fees will be 0.069% for the promotional period.
+Ape fees will be 0.069% during the promotional period.
 :::

 ## Benefits of Using Ape